 I worked with teachers, school leaders and the students to help embed different teaching practices within the school.
 Completing a fellowship in a country where their main language is Bahasa Malayu and not English was definitely a challenge, however this was a challenge I was more than happy to work with.
-I was very fortunate enough to teach an Accounting lesson to 60+ students all at once, in English, to demonstrate some different teaching strategies to their Business teachers.
+I was very fortunate enough to teach an accounting lesson to 60+ students all at once, in English, to demonstrate some different teaching strategies to their Business teachers.

-The observations, coaching and training sessions were extremely valuable for us to be able to share with our teachers some more engaging and different ways to teach, without needing many (if any) resources at all.
+The observations, coaching and training sessions were extremely valuable for us to be able to share with our teachers some engaging and different ways to teach, without needing many (if any) resources at all.
 We all believed that teaching needs to be fun and engaging for the students to make their learning meaningful and memorable.

 Teaching abroad with LRTT was an experience I would not change for the world!

 This experience was definitely that of a lifetime and one that I would not exchange for the world.
 The teachers in Malaysia are amazing and do an incredible job teaching their future generation.
 While they may not have access to the same resources we do in Australia, material resources are not what makes a teacher great.
 It’s the strategies they use to engage every child to reach their full potential.
-In my view, with further professional development the Malaysian education system will become more aligned with 21st century teaching and will become a world-class education system.
-My key message to the teachers of Malaysia was to keep being awesome!
+In my view, with further professional development, the Malaysian education system will become more aligned with 21st century teaching and will become a world-class education system.
+My key message to the teachers of Malaysia is to keep being awesome!
 If you put your professional development first then you will have a much greater impact on your students and your school community.